AresMUSH/aresmush/plugins/events/help/en/events.md

 ## Signing Up For Events

-You can indicate your interest in an event by signing up for it.
+You can indicate your interest in an event by signing up (aka RSVP-ing) for it.
 Ultimately it is up to the event organizer how to handle signups: first-come-first-served, etc.  It's best to set expectations in the events description.

 `event/signup <#>=<comment>` - Sign up for an event.
 If already signed up, this command can be used to change your comment.
 `event/cancel <#>` - Removes your signup.